 When deciding on the appropriate industrial stretch wrap gauge, businesses must consider several factors, including load weight, product shape, and transit conditions.
 Here are some common use cases:

 The ideal gauge depends on multiple factors that impact the performance of the wrap.
-Here are the key considerations when deciding what stretch wrap gauge do I need:

 The table below summarizes which stretch wrap gauge fits specific packaging needs: